 This post is meant to be a quick-access guide to the most important and up-to-date travel information for U.S. passport holders.
 Bookmark this page, because these links are always relevant no matter what is happening in the world and no matter where you are traveling, but they are particularly helpful post-pandemic as the rules and restrictions are changing so quickly.
 These are the sites to trust when navigating international post-pandemic travel.

 We are getting a LOT of requests for post-pandemic travel tips right now.
 We get it.
-Believe me, we’re ready to get back on the road as well!
+We’re ready to get back on the road as well!

-However, we are still in the midst of a global crisis, so if you take nothing else away from this post, take this: when it comes to global rules and restrictions, go straight to the source that makes said rules and restrictions.
+However, we are still in the midst of global crises, so if you take nothing else away from this post, take this: when it comes to global travel rules and restrictions, go straight to the source that makes said rules and restrictions.

-Years ago (pre-WiFi and cell phones), I learned this lesson the hard way, by trusting a fresh-off-the-press, big-name guidebook with “up-to-date” information about entry visas.
-It didn’t matter that the book was two months old, the rules had since changed, and as a result, I was SOL abroad.
+Ages ago (pre-WiFi and cell phones), I learned this lesson the hard way, by trusting a fresh-off-the-press, big-name guidebook with “up-to-date” information about entry visas.
+It didn’t matter that the book was just two months old — the rules had since changed.
+As a result, I was SOL abroad.
 Never again.